Nephy1/Nephy1-CPNT-260-A3/README.md

 linear gradient and text shadow were surprisingly simple but very cool.

 I think css grid would have been a tad easier to work with if I knew it just as much as flexbox.

+ Started using grid for gallery, not insanely hard for a simple setup but I haven't been using *span* at all.

 # Disclaimer
 All album artwork shown on this site goes to their respective owners.